spicelang/spice/docs/docs/language/generics.md

 title: Generics
 ---

 Spice offers basic support for generics.
-[Structs](./structs) as well as [functions](./functions) and [procedures](./procedures) can be marked as generic by attaching a template list with one or more generic types to it.
+[Structs](./structs) and [Interfaces](./interfaces) as well as [functions](./functions) and [procedures](./procedures) can be marked as generic by attaching a template list with one or more generic types to it.

 Spice resolves the substantiations of generic types at compile time.
 This helps to keep the runtime performance up.
 Generic function substantiations that are unused, are removed by the compiler automatically.

 ## Generic types
-Before using generic types in function or struct templates, you have to declare the types first.
+Before using generic types, you have to declare the types first.
 This can be done like this:

 ```spice
 type T dyn;